Heat treatments naturally kill bed bugs

 Pesticide-based indoor bed bug control methods raise concern over the safety of occupants.
 Our portable and affordable heat treatment systems offer you the ability to perform bed bug control work without relying on toxic chemical residues.
-Heat can be used to kill every type of bed bug and their eggs.
+Heat can be used to kill every type of bed bug and their eggs throughout the structure, even in places pesticidal fumigants, sprays, or dusts cannot reach.
+Insects have developed resistance to many pesticides, but cannot become heat resistant at the temperatures and durations we prescribe.
 Additionally heat can kill bacteria and viruses.
 A recent independent analysis reports that the GreenTech Heat Titan 800 is the most powerful portable, propane bedbug heater available.

 Achieve a proven thermal kill for bed bugs with GreenTech Heat Solution’s state-of-the-art technology.
 Our state-tested technology creates heat convection currents which transfer air throughout the room, forcing heated air molecules to transfer their energy into every surface of the room.
 Developed and perfected by Michael R. Linford PhD, our equipment is designed to be a complete bed bug heat treatment system without sacrificing quality or capability.
 We understand that equipment alone will not achieve a 100% kill of your infestation.
 That’s why we include our Flash video training with every package and many of our packages include our Master Heat Technician Certification training program.

 Heat is the only truly organic and 100% natural control treatment method to eradicate 100% of bed bugs and other pests in one treatment.
 Other companies would have you believe that their pesticides are organic or come from natural sources, but every applied pesticide carries with it some level of toxicity.
 Heat treatments are completely non-toxic and leave no chemical residue, eliminating your exposure over potential client health concerns.

 Choose GreenTech Heat systems for 100% results, 100% satisfaction.